AndreiRoibu/AndreiRoibu.github.io/_portfolio/04-paint4brains-project.md

 ## Situation

-Accurate MRI segmentation is critical for Alzheimer's research, yet existing open-source tools struggled with the severe brain atrophy common in patients, and the lower-quality imaging data.
+Accurate MRI segmentation is critical for Alzheimer's research, yet existing open-source tools struggle with the severe brain atrophy common in patients and the lower-quality imaging data.
 Researchers and clinicians urgently needed a robust, accessible, and more accurate tool to accelerate their work in neurodegenerative disease.

 <img src="/assets/images/p4b1.png" alt="difference-healthy-alzheimer" class="align-center" style="border-radius: 1%;">